cuelang/cuelang.org/content/en/docs/about/_index.md

 successfully used to manage grammars and lexicons of over 100k lines of declarative definitions.
-These were effectively very large configurations of something as irregular and complex as the human language.
+These were effectively very large configurations of something as irregular and complex as a human language.
 A property of these systems were that the types, or constraints, one defines validate the data while simultaneously reducing boilerplate.
 Overall, this approach seemed to be extremely well-suited